GET IN TOUCH

 The Mental Load Is Neurological, Not Personal

-Your prefrontal cortex — the part of the brain handling decision-making, planning, regulating, focusing — is a limited resource.
-Every decision drains it.
+Your prefrontal cortex - the part of the brain handling decision-making, planning, regulating, focusing - is a limited resource and every decision drains it.

 Every “I’ll remember that” drains it.